biobankinguk/biobankinguk/docs/docs/dev/getting-started/elasticsearch.md

 ## Usage

-Here are some useful queries for the Elastic Search API.
+Here are some useful queries for the Elasticsearch API.

-All request endpoints should be appended to the Elastic Search server's hostname and port:
+All request endpoints should be appended to the Elasticsearch server's hostname and port:

 - `http://<HOST>:<PORT>/<ENDPOINT>`
   - default port is `9200`